fleschutz/PowerShell/README.md

 Script Standards
 ----------------
-Each script provides:
+Each script supports the following:
-1. a comment header containing the syntax, description, author, source, and license
+1. **a metadata header** containing the syntax, description, author, source, and license
-2. prefers command-line options but may ask the user in case no option is given
+2. **prefers command-line options** but may ask the user in case no option is given
+3. **encoding in UTF-8 with BOM** to support Unicode characters
-3. exits 0 for success, otherwise the error code (mostly 1)
+4. **exits 0 for success**, otherwise the error code (mostly 1)

 Feedback
 --------